 Amber has a passion for the environment, a degree in Environmental Biology and years of conservation volunteering experience.
 She joined the National Association for AONBs team in 2012.
 Prior to this she was employed by Wildlife Trusts Wales and Environment Wales.

 Her other previously held roles in both the charitable and private sectors are varied and include experience in IT, office management, administration, finance and customer service.

-Her current role facilitates the needs of the NAAONB team and the collaboration of the AONB Family.
+Her current role facilitates the needs of the NAAONB team and the collaboration of the AONB Network.

 Howard Davies – Chief Executive

 Howard is passionate about the natural environment.
 Before he took up his current role in 2010 he was Director of Wildlife Trusts Wales.